 Friendly Scarecrow Craft

-This fun popsicle stick scarecrow is a perfect Halloween craft activity for preschool or younger grades.
+This fun craft stick scarecrow is a perfect Halloween craft activity for younger students.

 This simple craft requires:

 - 12 craft sticks per student

 Each student will need two craft sticks with their curved ends cut off.
 This will need to be done by an adult with sharp scissors or a razor blade.
 Be careful!
 The wood can splinter, so safety goggles would be a plus.